epsilon537/boxlambda/docs/misc/git-workflow.md

 10. `git commit` the binaries.
 11. Update tag to include the new binaries: `git -f tag vX.Y.Z`.
 12. `git push origin vX.Y.Z`.
-13. On GitHub boxlambda repo, navigate to *releases*, then *Draft a new release*.
+13. On GitHub boxlambda repo, navigate to *Releases*, then *Draft a new release*.
 14. On GitHub boxlambda repo, update/close open issues.